-As part of the mathematics GCSE redevelopment work, stakeholders including schools/colleges and employers, were consulted about various issues affecting GCSE mathematics.
-As part of this consultation work, two questionnaires were developed: one for schools/colleges, the other for employers.
-The researchers worked with the mathematics redevelopment team to identify and prioritise the issues and research questions that were considered useful for redeveloping the qualification.
-Questions were then drafted by the researchers and reviewed.
-The completed questionnaires were piloted by ten mathematics teachers and five employers.
+As part of the Oxford, Cambridge and RSA (OCR) Examinations Mathematics GCSE redevelopment work, stakeholders including schools/colleges and employers, were consulted about various issues affecting GCSE Mathematics.
+Researchers within the Research Division at Cambridge Assessment developed two questionnaires for this consultation work: one for schools/colleges, the other for employers.
+The researchers worked with the OCR Mathematics Redevelopment Team to identify and prioritise the issues and research questions that were considered useful for redeveloping the qualification.
+Questions were then drafted and reviewed by the researchers.
+The completed questionnaires were piloted by ten Mathematics teachers and five employers.
 A final draft of each questionnaire was then put into a web-based format for online completion.
+The teachers' questionnaire was sent to 2,085 schools and colleges offering OCR A level Mathematics qualifications.
+Participants in the employers' questionnaire were recruited by personal and institutional links, targeting of key professional roles, and snowball sampling (asking participants to pass the questionnaire onto colleagues in other organisations.)
+A total of 143 questionnaires were distributed to employers, of which 35 were returned.